OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 @param SOM The start of message identifier: @ref START_OF_MESSAGE_ID
 @param Token The token that was provided in the corresponding request.
 @param Command The @ref Command identifier.
-@param Return_Code The @ref ReturnCode of the command.
+@param Return_Code The @ref ReturnCode of the response.
 @param Status The status bitfield.
 @param Length The length of the data included in the command.
 The valid range is 0 - 579 bytes.